Bio-identical Hormones: What Are They?

 Only your physician knows for sure.
 Based on your medical history, a physical exam, a test of your current hormone levels, and a review of your current symptoms, an experienced hormone-replacement physician can tell you if you may benefit from Bio-identical Hormone Therapy.
 She’ll do a hormone panel that shows levels of testosterone, DHEA, progesterone, estrogen, and a few other tests to confirm your current reproductive life cycle: menopausal, peri-menopausal, or post-menopause.

 Consulting with a physician who specializes in hormone replacement therapy is the best way to ensure correct dosing and safe-guard yourself against potential side effects.
+Learn more about the benefits of hormone replacement therapy.

 Contact our Wilmington NC Med Spa